vladi03/movies/docs/landscape-poster-design.md

 - Building advanced recommendation logic; random selection is sufficient.
 - Creating a perfect migration framework; a lightweight backfill and runtime fallback is acceptable.

-## 1. AI Prompt and Schema
+## 1. Movie Fetch and Schema
-- Extend the prompt in `functions/index.js` so the AI also returns a horizontal `landscape_poster_link` along with the existing `poster_link`.
+- Update the TMDB lookup in `functions/index.js` so it also returns a horizontal `landscape_poster_link` along with the existing `poster_link`.
-- Add `landscape_poster_link` to the JSON schema and `required` list used to validate AI responses.
+- Add `landscape_poster_link` to the JSON schema and `required` list used to validate responses.
-- Normalize both URLs when parsing the AI response to ensure valid links are stored.
+- Normalize both URLs when parsing the API response to ensure valid links are stored.

 ## 2. Firestore API Changes
 - Update `createItem` and `updateItem` in `functions/index.js` to whitelist `landscape_poster_link` so it can be saved and updated in Firestore.